Exhibit at Pinckney: Bill Cravis' "Happy Campers"

 The Pence Pinckney Gallery at COCC is exhibiting the work of mixed-media and installation-oriented

 Titled “Happy Campers,” the show features a four-channel video display examining America’s car culture in the age of climate change.
 Other works in the exhibit explore the daily ritual of coffee drinking paired with actual newspaper headlines.
 “With every day’s news more disastrous than those preceding it,” Cravis explained.
+Read about the exhibit in the Source's Artwatch column.

 The artist, whose work has appeared in the New York Times and once involved the participation of bike commuters in a downtown Portland installation, was an artist in residence this winter at the Caldera Arts Center.
 He has received a McKnight Artist Fellowship at the Northern Clay Center, a Joan Mitchell Foundation grant, and was an artist in residence at the Boston Center for the Arts.
 “Bill brings a fresh voice and vision to Central Oregon,” said COCC art professor Bill Hoppe.